katerina-marchenkova/kuda-ya-poedu/README.md

-# kuda-ya-poedu
+# DEMO Project
-Yandex Praktikum Task to demonstate CCS and HTML5 knowledge
+Yandex Praktikum Task to demonstrate CCS and HTML5 knowledge A single html page describing vacation opportunities in Russia